Barnwell: How all 32 teams can win Super Bowl LIII

 Would FPI break and explode into a fireball if the Browns won the Super Bowl?
 Hopefully not, if only because the Browns are a bit of a trendy playoff pick in some circles.
 Our Mike Clay wrote about how the Browns are wild-card sleepers back in May, and the number of bets on the Browns have left them as the biggest liability for sportsbooks in Vegas as the season approaches.

 Cleveland should get a healthy bump at quarterback with the additions of Tyrod Taylor and Baker Mayfield, and its minus-28 turnover margin from a year ago is likely to regress toward the mean and flip a couple of victories the Browns' way.
-If the AFC West and NFC South both decline, the Browns could also end up facing an easier-than-expected schedule.
+If the AFC West and NFC South both decline, the Browns also could end up facing an easier-than-expected schedule.
 Getting them into the playoffs, though, probably takes lost seasons in Baltimore and Pittsburgh.

 31. Buffalo Bills